agenda

 development times and guarantee the efficient integration of new plants into the grid.

-SOLAR TECHNOLOGY IN EXTREME CLIMATES: PERFORMANCE, DEGRADATION AND OPERATION IN THE CARIBBEAN
+SOLAR AND BESS TECHNOLOGY IN EXTREME CLIMATES: PERFORMANCE, DEGRADATION AND OPERATION IN THE CARIBBEAN

 The climatic conditions in the Caribbean—high temperatures, humidity, salinity and severe weather events—